Waleed2660/springboot-learning-kit/tasks/Task_2.md

 ![img_1.png](resources/task2_namevalid.png)

 **Email:**
-Here you can see that we've wrapped the validation logic inside a `try-catch` block.
+Here you can see that we've wrapped the validation logic with a `try-catch` block.
 If validation fails, we'll throw our custom `OrderValidationException` with relevant message.
 ![img.png](resources/task2_emailvalid.png)